Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Structural Analysis

 \subsection{Main Sentences as Extractive Summary}

-To assess whether the main sentences identified by the model are informative, we compare the set of predicted main sentences to an abstractive summary generated by a pre-trained summarization model.
-We used BART-large \citep{DBLP:journals/corr/abs-1910-13461} pretrained on CNN/Daily Mail dataset \citep{nallapati-etal-2016-abstractive} to generate the summaries, and measured semantic similarity with BERTScore \citep{DBLP:journals/corr/abs-1904-09675}.
+We conducted machine and human evaluations to assess whether the main sentences identified by the model were informative.
 Our working assumption is that the concatenation of main sentences from our model acts as an extractive summary.
-Using results from Table~\ref{tab:bert-score}, we infer that the predicted main sentences represent the core message of the articles.